Scottish Place Names

 - East London, South Africa

-Of the names of the 114 suburbs in the East London-Mdantsane-Gonubie area, 19 (16.7%) can be found in Scotland or are based on Scottish family names.
-Of course, some of the names are used in other parts of the British Isles as well, but many of them (10.5%) are unique to Scotland, or are readily identifiable with places in Scotland that are based on the same names.
+Of the names of the 124 suburbs in the East London-Mdantsane-Gonubie area, 20 (16.1%) can be found in Scotland or are based on Scottish family names.
+Of course, some of the names are used in other parts of the British Isles as well, but at least 12 of them (9.7%) are unique to Scotland, or are readily identifiable with places in Scotland that are based on the same names.There are 11 metropolitan areas in South Africa with a population of half a million or more.
+Of these, East London shares the distinction, along with Port Elizabeth, of having the highest proportion of suburban names with Scottish connections.
+The picture here of East London Town Hall is via Wikipedia.

 Official suburbs and other localities with names that are definitely or most probably of Scottish origin are:

-- Braelynn, Braelynn Hills and Braelynn Industrial - Braelynn may be a made-up name but certainly sounds Scottish.
+- Braelynn, Braelynn Heights, Braelynn Hills and Braelynn Industrial - Braelynn may be a made-up name but certainly sounds Scottish.
 The element 'brae' (pronounced bray) is a Scots word meaning a hill or hillside, while 'lynn' may refer to a waterfall or the pool into which it plunges.
 The Scots word 'linn' is a blend of Gaelic 'linne' (a pool) and Old English 'hlynn' (a torrent).

-- Glendevon (Perth & Kinross and West Lothian)..
+- Glendevon (Perth & Kinross and West Lothian).

 - Lennox Estate - there is a Lennox Tower in the City of Edinburgh, Lennox Plunton in Dumfries & Galloway, Lennox Forest and Lennoxtown in East Dunbartonshire (seen below, from Campsie Fells) and Lennoxlove in East Lothian, all based on this Scottish surname.